Geneva Bible: Size

 The Geneva Bible was also issued in more convenient and affordable sizes than earlier versions.
 The 1560 Bible was in quarto format (218 × 139 mm type area), but pocket-size octavo editions were also issued, and a few large folio editions.
 The New Testament was issued at various times in sizes from quarto down to 32º (the smallest, 70×39 mm type area).

+Type

+Unlike previous English bibles which had been printed in Gothic script, the Geneva Bible used Roman type which was easier to read.

 Breeches Bible

 Here are both the Geneva, Tyndale and the King James versions of Genesis 3:7 with original spelling (not modernized):